 target_pred, with the value

 sys.argv for the MTed file argument.
+Optionally, you can also add an argument for language segmentation.
 Finally, instead of hardcoding the test dataset name and the MTed file name, you can use these two variables.

 As you can see in the Python script below, I used

 argv which is a list including the arguments given in the command line; the first item